A brief Introduction for Members of Congress

 Evidence and studies over the past twenty years makes it clear that, even with the best of intentions, traveling circuses simply cannot provide wild and exotic animals with the facilities they need to maintain health and welfare.

-Traveling shows are constantly on the move and therefore, of necessity, animal accommodation must be small, lightweight, collapsible and easy to transport.
-For the animals, this means restrictions on space to move around and barren environments with nothing to interest or engage the animals.
+Traveling shows are constantly on the move and therefore, out of necessity, animal accommodations must be small, lightweight, collapsible, and easy to transport.
+For the animals, this means restrictions on space to move around, and barren environments with nothing to interest or engage them, resulting in abnormal behaviors.

-The stress suffered by wild animals in traveling shows results in abnormal, stereotypic behaviors, such as repetitive pacing or swaying or bobbing heads.
-These are common abnormalities seen in circus animals and indicate an animal is not coping with their environment.
-Such behaviors are not seen in the wild.
+The levels of stress suffered by wild animals in traveling shows is exhibited in abnormal, stereotypic behaviors, such as repetitive pacing or swaying or bobbing heads.
+These abnormalities indicate that an animal is not coping with its environment, and such behaviors are not seen in the wild.

 No life worth living

 It is a myth that circus animals are trained with kindness and reward.
-The tools of the trade include whips, goads, shovels, pitchforks, iron bars, bullhooks, and electric shock devices; most anything will suffice as a weapon.
-This is evidenced in numerous reports and videos.
+The tools of the trade include whips, goads, shovels, pitchforks, iron bars, bull hooks (heavy bars with a sharpened point and hook), and electric shock devices; most anything will suffice as a weapon.
+This is evidenced in studies, reports, and videos.

 Safety and Regulatory Oversight: